srngh/obelisk/README.md

 ### Nice to have
 - [ ] Split View Terminals
-- [ ] Color highlighting of terminal output based on pattern matching (-> chromaterm?)
+- [ ] Color highlighting of terminal output based on pattern matching (intended for working with switches an routers which don't use color codes in their CLI)

 ## Build Instructions
 This projects is built in Gnome Builder.